TheRolfFR/firestorm-db/README.md

 Allowed memory size of 134217728 bytes exhausted (tried to allocate 32360168 bytes)
 ```

-If you encounter a memory allocation issue, you have to allow more memory through this file `/etc/php/7.4/apache2/php.ini` with a bigger value here:
+If you encounter a memory allocation issue, you have to allow more memory through `/etc/php/7.4/apache2/php.ini` with a bigger value:

 ```
 memory_limit = 256M